FrikandelbroodjeCommunity/FrikanUtils/FrikanUtils-Audio/README.md

 Allows a plugin to player audio through a dummy.
 If no name for the dummy is provided, a default name will be used, which can be set in the config.

+## Player Speaker Audio Player

+Attaches a speaker to a player or dummy.
+The audio will be played through the speaker, which follows the player, allowing audio to be played in proximity chat even for roles that normally don't allow that.

 ## Global Settings

 The mute setting allows each player to determine whether they want to mute the audio played through the speaker and hub